Francis Eaton (Mayflower passenger): Family

 Son of Francis and Sarah Eaton:

 Samuel Eaton, born c. early 1620, came as, per Bradford, "a sucking child" on the Mayflower.
 He was apprenticed at age sixteen to John Cooke, who himself was a Mayflower passenger at age twelve.
 His apprenticeship began in October 1636.
 After his marriage, he moved north to Duxbury sometime in 1646 and moved to Middleboro about 1670, where he died c.
-1684.
+1684 and buried at Nemasket Hill Cemetery.